heineborell/swe-for-ds/README.md

 following pieces
 - An endpoint identified by a URL
 - A method used to send the request
-- A header of metadata about the erquest
+- A header of metadata about the request
 - The body of the request which contains data from the sender

 ### Body